UQ-PAC/BASIL/docs/src/development/dsa.md

 constraint generation.
 And `local` and `bu` perform only the corresponding phases in the dsa (e.g `bu` will do prepass, local and bottom-up phase but not the top-down phase).

+The flag `--dsa-checks` can be used to enable additional runtime checks for DSA.
+These checks include checking that all `MemoryConstraints` have been maintained after each phase and that all expressions have a unique corresponding Node/Cell in each data structure graph.

 DSA includes the ability to use the symbol table entries to split the global memory.
 By default, all global variables are represented using a single data structure node.
 That is if the program